-A number of new standards, amendments to standards and interpretations are effective for financial periods beginning after 20 December 2022 (date of launch).
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 August 2023.
 None of these are expected to have a material effect on the financial statements of the Fund, except the following set out below:

-Amendments to MFRS 101 'Classification of liabilities as current or non-current' clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
+Amendments to MFRS 101 'Classification of liabilities as current or non-current' clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the entity's expectations or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).